Q. How do you sing for Riccardo Muti?

 for your sons.”

-Over the course of the rehearsals, there are a number of impressions, snapshots of the man who has spent a lifetime with Verdi.
-He doesn’t suffer fools gladly, because the Truth in Verdi is to be found right on the page, in the relationship between the notes and the text.
-Understanding the Italian master doesn’t come from some mystic oracle, but from intensive study of Verdi’s scores.
+Over the course of the Macbeth rehearsals, there are a number of impressions, snapshots of the man who has spent a lifetime with Verdi.
+He doesn’t suffer fools gladly.
+In Riccardo Muti’s universe, “Truth” is to be found on the page, in the relationship between the notes and the text.
+Understanding the composer doesn’t come from some mystic oracle or from gut feelings, but from intensive study of Verdi’s scores.
 At one point, Maestro stops the singers, “Many conductors make the mistake of cutting this.
 They think it’s funny.
 It’s not funny.
-The color is very dark” (in essence, it’s only funny if you conduct it that way).
+The color is very dark.”